4 min read

 "Passport."

-I reached into my bag and handed him my Italian Passport sleepily, realizing the train had stopped and was almost empty.
+I rummaged through my bag and handed him my Italian Passport sleepily, realizing the train had stopped and was almost empty.

 He flicked through the pages monotonously, grunting as he handed it to another equally emotionless soldier.